rOpenSpain/tidyBdE/README.md

 When this option is set, **tidyBdE** looks for cached files in the `bde_cache_dir` directory and loads them, speeding up the process.

-It is possible to update the data (i.e. after every monthly or quarterly data release) with the following commands:
+You can update the data after monthly or quarterly releases with the following commands:

 ``` r
 bde_catalog_update()